apache/arrow/docs/source/format/Columnar.rst

 ListView Layout
 ~~~~~~~~~~~~~~~

-The ListView layout is defined by three buffers instead of just two:
+The ListView layout is defined by three buffers: a validity bitmap, an offsets
-a validity bitmap, an offsets buffer, and an additional sizes buffer.
+buffer, and an additional sizes buffer.
+Sizes and offsets have the identical bit
-The sizes have the same bit width as the offsets and both 32-bit and 64-bit
+width and both 32-bit and 64-bit signed integer options are supported.

-signed integer options are supported.
-Like in the List layout, the offsets
+As in the List layout, the offsets encode the start position of each slot in the
-reference the child array.

-Rather then inferring list lengths from the offsets, the sizes buffer
+child array.
+In contrast to the List layout, list lengths are stored explicitly
-stores the length of each list in the array.
-This in turn allows offsets to be
+in the sizes buffer instead of inferred.
+This allows offsets to be out of order.
-out of order.
-Elements of the child array do not have to be stored in the
+Elements of the child array do not have to be stored in the same order they
-same order they logically appear in the list elements of the parent array.
+logically appear in the list elements of the parent array.

 When a value is null, the corresponding offset and size can have arbitrary
 values.
 When size is 0, the corresponding offset can have an arbitrary value.